SierraSoftworks/roadmap/docs/tools/README.md

 roadmap-graphviz --in roadmap.yml
 ```

+## Documentation
+Sometimes you want to be able to convert your road map into a human readable document.
+This might
+be so that you can display it on a website, drop it into a planning system or simply to make it a
+bit easier to read.
+These tools are designed to help with that.

 #### [HTML](/tools/visualizations/html/README.md)
 Converts your `roadmap.yml` file into a static HTML file which can be easily viewed in most
 web browsers.